byheng/Neural-Network-Accelerator/DevLog.md

   The logical writing of loop instruction execution has been completed, real-time detection of camera input has been realized.
 Currently, single-frame inference is 60ms, and the frame rate is around 18-19 FPS.

+- **2025-3-12**

+  The output_stream function has been added, so that the output results of each layer can be configured to pass back DDR or directly output in the video_stream mode.
+This allows real-time image processing tasks to be performed.

 ## Reference